tanmaychimurkar/tanmaychimurkar.github.io/content/posts/configurations/yaml_files.md

 ## What is a `configuration` file⁉️

 A `configuration` file is a text file that contains various `settings` and `options` that control the behavior of a software program or system.
-The file is usually written in a specific format, such as `JSON`, `YAML`, or `INI`, and is read by the program or system at startup.
+The file is usually written in a specific format, such as `JSON`, `YAML`,`INI`, or `TOML` and is read by the program or system at startup.
 The settings in the configuration file can be modified to change the behavior of the program or system without having to change the code.

 A `configuration` file can include options such as the location of other files or resources, user preferences, settings for different environments (e.g. development, production), and various other parameters that control how the program or system behaves.
 Configuration files are often used to configure servers, network devices, and other types of systems.